bakhtiary/POPA/README.md

 print(result)
 ```

-Checkout the [examples](./examples) directory for small scripts that show how to define and run POPA agents with normal Python functions.
+Checkout the [examples](./examples) directory to see how to use the system with gemini, chatgpt, and fastapi.

 ## Installation